Key Biscayne's Thursday menu

 We are a unique and healthy restaurant that serves salads, wraps, sandwiches, bowls, protein smoothies and cold press juices made fresh every morning — including gluten-free, vegetarian and keto options.

-This Thursday, join us for a delicious Tropical Bowl with salmon and avocado!
+This Thursday, join us for a delicious Tropical Bowl with salmon and avocado enjoyed in our special terrazita!

 We open at 8 a.m. to 8 p.m. daily except Sat and Sun when we close at 6 p.m.